Rental assistance in Tucson and Pima County.

 Call the local Pima County Community Action Agency at 520-243-6700.
 They partner closely with the Arizona Department of Housing, and together they administer the Eviction Prevention and Emergency Homeless Housing (EPEH) Program.

-Services offered by this housing program include rental assistance, help for paying Utility deposits, rental eviction prevention, and free mortgage foreclosure help.
+Services offered by this housing program include rental assistance, help for paying Utility deposits, tenant eviction prevention services, and free mortgage foreclosure help.
 There may also be funds for paying utility and cooling bills.
 The agency provides assistance to eligible low income applicants directly, and also works through the Emergency Services Network to coordinate loan programs for deposits or rental costs Or you can call directly the Arizona Housing & Prevention Services Pima County at 520-498-4613.

 Society Of St. Vincent de Paul.
 The local church and its volunteers provide assistance in many forms to local residents.
 Several churches and dozens of volunteers participate in offering services in Pima County Arizona.

 Some of the programs include free food boxes; vouchers for groceries and food at pantries or grocery stores, limited assistance with rent and utilities, and even clothing and household items.
 In some cases the rent help is offered as a loan to the client.
+There may also be furniture for the low income family.
 Tucson Arizona.
 (520) 628-7837.
+More details on St Vincent de Paul assistance in Pima County.

 Tucson PPEP Human Services Department is one of the leading agencies to call.
 The Pima County government affiliated office provides emergency financial assistance and cash grants to help with rent and utilities.
 Even if they do not have funds on their own, they can often offer referrals for other needed services, such as federal government low income housing programs, Section 8, and local charities.
 (520) 741-4397